Edition 7

 Raw Vintage Real

 The Woofers’ bus becomes home.
 It’s parked at the forest line in the Kootenay Mountains, with snow up high and everything below slowly turning to mud.
-Wildlife comes and goes like it owns the place.
-Deer pass by without much fuss, ravens circle loudly and eagles drift overhead, keeping an eye on the valley.
-A creek nearby runs fast with snowmelt, loud enough to be a constant background track.
+Wildlife comes and is part of the place.
+Deer pass by without fuss, checking for opportunities to have a feast in the garden.
+Ravens circle loudly and eagles drift overhead, keeping an eye on the valley.
+The life size scare-crow, with his angry look, prevents the birds from stealing the crop.
+A creek nearby runs fast with snowmelt, in tune with the surroundings.
 The air smells like wet soil, cedar, and sap.
-Mornings start cold, afternoons loosen up a bit, and evenings remind you quickly that it’s still early spring.
+Mornings start cold, afternoons slowly warm up and evenings remind you that it’s still early spring.
 Day-to-day life is hands-on.
-Moving wood, poking around in the soil, stacking a few stones by the creek.
-Nothing is polished or staged, figuring things out as you go.
+Work depends on the weather and things are figured out as you go.

 When Aurora steals the Show

-Late one night at Rootstone Nursery, Chop Suey hears a knock rattle the school bus door.
-A voice whispers, “You need to see this.”
+Late one night at Rootstone Nursery, just when the valley has gone fully dark, Chop Suey hears a knock at the school bus door.
+A voice from outside cuts through the cold, “You need to see this.”

-Chop Suey stands still, watching as the colors intensify, then gradually fade back into the darkness.
-The moment is brief, but enough to register both the scale of what is happening and the rarity of seeing the northern lights so vividly from this place.
+A faint wash of green, barely visible, stretches thin above the house.
+They all watch in amazement as the colours intensify, then gradually fade back into the darkness.
+The moment is brief, it almost feels intimate, as a secret silently shared.
+Enough to register what is happening and the rarity of seeing the northern lights so vividly from this place.

 Kootenay Spring Hikes